patan32/ESP32-Irrigation-System/README.md

 Add this to your HA sensors yaml file.
 I am using Open-Meteo for weather.
 Entity is "weather.home".
 Make sure in states you have entity called: "home_rain_forecast_0d" or else it won't work.
+I had to use Meteorologisk institutt (Met.no) for humdity reading since Open-Meteo doesn't provide that entity.
 ```
 # Standard Sensors
 - sensor: